moreunum/dotFiles/README.md

     * run :YcmDiags to check for errors
     * can sometimes fix errors with :YcmCompleter FixIt
   * can use compile_commands.json by putting path to the file in the .ycm_extra_conf file
+    * This is a good thing to try if the project won't build properly
     * http://wiki.yangleo.me/2013/10/27/YouCompleteMe-installation-and-configurations.html
   * Seems to sometimes take a little bit of fiddling to get tab suggestions for members of existing code.
   * when using YCM on the rtags project, had some compiler errors in one of the files (missing includes?)